Scythr4n6/TRIAGE101/README.md

 # 📝Note:
 It is important to run this script under the context of an Administrator to have the necessary permissions to execute the commands.

-# 🪪Credits:
-This script was inspired by the work of dwmetz and other developers.
-We would like to give credit to them for igniting the idea for this script.